-WHEREAS, this property has been one of the remaining decent size residential properties surrounded by recent developments, with commercial developments to the West along Greenwood Road and surrounded on the East and South by the McBride Moss Creek condominium development; there is no market for this property for a residential development as the Moss Creek residential development has been stalled for almost 10 years and is still not fully complete; the property has good access off Greenwood Road and off the access easement serving River City Bank and the Kroger center and near the intersection of Terry Road and Greenwood Road; and it is already an "activity center" location because of the proximity to the River City Bank and other commercial developments to the west as well as Kroger Center, not to mention the church across the street, with only the portion of the development along Greenwood Road proposed for C-2 zoning with the applicant proposing a use binding element to restrict the C-2 zoned portion of the property to a drive thru restaurant and the uses allowed in the C-1 zoning district; and
+This property has been one of the remaining decent size residential properties surrounded by recent developments, with commercial developments to the West along Greenwood Road and surrounded on the East and South by the McBride Moss Creek condominium development.
+There is no market for this property for a residential development as the Moss Creek residential development has been stalled for almost 10 years and is still not fully complete.
+The property has good access off Greenwood Road and off the access easement serving River City Bank and the Kroger center and near the intersection of Terry Road and Greenwood Road.
+It is already an "activity center" location because of the proximity to the River City Bank and other commercial developments to the west as well as Kroger Center, not to mention the church across the street.